pooja251096/customer_life_time_value_prediction/README.md

 Evaluation Metrics: Using appropriate metrics to evaluate model performance.

 ## Conclusion
+* Overall we can see that No of policies, Monthly Premium auto, Total Claim amount, Months Since Policy Inception, Income , Months Since Last Claim, Number of Open Complaints, Coverage_Extended,vEmploymentStatus_Employed and Renew Offer Type_Offer2 are the important features in predicting the Customer Lifetime Value.
+* The customers having more number of policies with high monthly premium will add more value to company.
-From the above models, Random Forest has given good score i.e. around 1.00, so the best module for predicting CLV is Random Forest.
+* From the all models, Random Forest has given good score i.e. around 1.00, so the best model for predicting CLV is Random Forest.